-Dehydrated skin is different from dry skin.
-It is a symptom of dehydration throughout the body.
-Dehydrated skin can result in patches of rough, scaly, or itchy skin.
+Dehydrated skin is a symptom of dehydration throughout the body.
+It can result in patches of rough, scaly, or itchy skin.

 In this article, we look at the common symptoms and causes of dehydrated skin.
 We also outline treatments and suggest when to seek guidance from a healthcare professional.